 As an Amazon Associate I earn from qualifying purchases.
 Learn More

 That is why most people will visit the salon or use flat irons at their homes to straighten up their frizzy or curly hair.
-Unfortunately, most people do not give a damn on the possible hair straightening side effects their hair regularly.
+Unfortunately, most people do not give a damn about the possible hair straightening side effects of their hair regularly.

 7 Side Effects Of Hair Straightening You Should Be Aware

-Here are some threats you should be aware of that will make you have a second thought every time you get the urge to straighten your hair.
+Here are some threats you should be aware of that will make you have second thoughts every time you get the urge to straighten your hair.

 Excessive Hair Dryness